amaranand360/TodoappServerside/README.md

-# 📝 To-Do App with Authentication
+# 📝 To-Do App Serverside

 This is a Node.js application with login/logout/register and CRUD functionalities for managing to-do items.
 # 🚀 Installation